RAF Coningsby: Tornados

 Panavia Tornado F3 squadrons began to form from November 1984, namely No. 229 OCU/No. 65 Squadron.
 Tornado training took place until April 1987, when the Phantoms left (to RAF Leuchars) and Coningsby had the first (No. 29(F) Squadron) Tornado air defence squadron.

 To accommodate these new aircraft, extensive hardened aircraft shelters (HAS) and support facilities were built.
 No. 5 Squadron arrived in January 1988, having previously operated the English Electric Lightning.

+Exercise Priory took place in October 1985.

 During the Gulf War, Tornados from Coningsby were based for three months at Dhahran International Airport to participate in Operation Granby.
 Tornado engines were serviced on the northern section of the former RAF Woodhall Spa, denoted as RAF Woodhall.

 Jaguars

 With the running down of RAF Coltishall in Norfolk, No. 6 Squadron relocated with their SEPECAT Jaguars to Coningsby on 1 April 2006, where it was planned they would operate from until October 2007.
 However, on 25 April 2007 it was announced by the Ministry of Defence that the Jaguars would be withdrawn from service on 30 April.
 May 2007 saw No. 6 Squadron flying their Jaguars to RAF Cosford where they would be utilised by No. 1 SoTT.
 No. 6 Squadron disbanded on 31 May 2007.
 Deliveries continued in June and July, with the last Jaguar to arrive at Cosford from Coningsby being XX119 on 2 July 2007.